 We actually need to balance two objectives.
 On the one hand, we should collectively strive to keep financial markets open.
 On the other hand, governments need an actionable toolbox of policy instruments to deal with capital flow volatility.

-This roundtable offers a forum for regulators, policy-makers, experts, practitioners, scholars and international organisations to discuss issues relating to capital market reform in Asia.
+This Roundtable offers a forum for regulators, policy-makers, experts, practitioners, scholars and international organisations to discuss issues relating to capital market and financial reform in Asia.